Habbie/hello-dns/tdns/intro.md

 There is no shortage of nameservers.
 In fact, there is an embarrassing richness of very good ones out there already.
 So why bother?
 The biggest problem with DNS today is not the great open source implementations.
-It is the absolutely dreary stuff we find in appliances, modems, load balancers, CDNs, CPEs and routers.
+It is the absolutely dreadful stuff we find in appliances, modems, load balancers, CDNs, CPEs and routers.

 The DNS community frequently laments how much work our resolvers have to do